 4: The UE enters an area (cell, location area, etc.,) which is inside the geographical constraint.
 This is discovered by the RAN, and it now needs to activate metrics reporting for the UE.

-5: The actual metrics configuration is sent from the RAN to the Media Session Handler, via the 5G control plane.
+5: The actual metrics reporting configuration is sent from the RAN to the Media Session Handler, via the 5G control plane.

-6: Additional time passes, and the UE has a metrics configuration, but no streaming session has started.
+6: Additional time passes, and the UE has a metrics reporting configuration, but no streaming session has started.

 7: A streaming session is started.